 The unique bathymetry of the Banda Sea creates a dynamic range of ecosystems throughout the inner arc in which multiple species of cetaceans can be found.
 When passing near a large underwater seamount on September 12th, our travelers had the rare opportunity to see a group of Cuvier’s beaked whales (Ziphius cavirostris), a deep diving and elusive species of whale.
 Very little known is known about this species’ ecology and biology, so to see multiple at sea was an unforgettable experience.
 Thanks to the photos from one of the travelers, Kahn was able to positively identify these as Cuvier’s beaked whales.

-There is a reason this part of the world is known as “The Amazon of the Sea.”
-The Coral triangle is come to 76% of the world’s species of coral — the highest diversity in the world.
+There is a reason why the Banda Sea is known as “The Amazon of the Sea.”
+It is positioned in the Coral Triangle, which is come to 76% of the world’s species of coral — the highest diversity in the world.
 15 of these species exist nowhere else in the world.
 37% of reef fish species call the Coral Triangle home, along with 6 of the 7 species of sea turtle.

-The tectonic dynamism of this part of the world was ever present, from the stratovolcanoes that dominated the distant outlines of the islands we sailed past, to gas bubbling out of cracks in the reef of of Pantar Island.
+The tectonic dynamism of the Banda Sea was ever-present, from the stratovolcanoes that dominated the distant outlines of the islands we sailed past, to gas bubbling out of cracks in the reef off Pantar Island.
 When diving in search of hammerheads, a small group of us experienced a long and very loud rumbling, which sustained itself for a full 2 seconds.
 Since this was an island where local fishermen prohibit the destructive practice of dynamite fishing, we determined that this was most likely due to volcanic activity.

 Beyond the spectacular show put on by the ocean wildlife we experienced, the kind and dedicated crew of the El Aleph made everyone’s experience on board the ship extremely memorable.
 We hope that this represents the first of many collaborations with Planet Deep in the Banda Sea, and look forward to returning to contribute further to research efforts in this truly awe-inspiring part of the world.

-El Aleph is a luxury phinisi yacht that can be chartered for trips around Indonesia, including the Spice Islands, Banda Sea, Maluku, Raja Ampat and also Papua New Guinea.
+El Aleph is a luxury phinisi yacht that can be chartered for trips around Indonesia, including the Spice Islands, Komodo, the Banda Sea, Maluku, Raja Ampat, and also Papua New Guinea.

-Please not that El Aleph is only available for full charter and to ensure your privacy and exclusive service we do not take bookings for individual cabins.
+Please note that El Aleph is only available for full charter and to ensure your privacy and exclusive service we do not take bookings for individual cabins.